iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Absolutely worthless.
+Contracted covid from a person that contracted covid while in hospital.
+The contact tracer was not able to get the 6 digit code I needed for the app.
+Also Drs are refusing to test likely positive people.
+There's no way to use the app as intended without a test or a code, don't bother with the invasion of privacy.<br> :date: __2020-12-26 07:40:54__

+> Your "ENABLE EXPOSURE ALERT" button has not worked since its launch.
+Gone into settings > exposure alert > enable and NOTHING.
+Have an Android phone but know of iPhone users with the same problem.
+Located in Morris County, NJ.
+PLEASE FIX THIS!!<br> :date: __2020-12-22 14:24:30__

+> Not very helpful.
+I've NEVER been alerted of being or coming into contact with someone whose known to have covid19.
+This app is just an invasion of my privacy!<br> :date: __2020-12-21 21:53:27__

 > When the Middlesex Co health dept called me 6 days after my + test, the woman I spoke with knew about the app, but knew nothing about giving me a 6 digit verification code.
 If it's not her job to give it out (as the app says it is), then whose it is?
 This app isn't working the way it claims to be.
 If people can't tell the app they're + then no close contacts are being alerted through the app.
 Why does the health dept (at least Middlesex Co) not know to give out this code?<br> :date: __2020-12-12 08:37:45__

 > Doesn't do anything useful.<br> :date: __2020-12-12 06:23:25__